MicrosoftDocs/cpp-docs/docs/standard-library/iterator-functions.md

 ### Parameters

-*first*
+*first*<br/>
 The first iterator whose distance from the second is to be determined.

-*last*
+*last*<br/>
 The second iterator whose distance from the first is to be determined.

 ### Return Value